Savage, Mississippi

 Savage is an unincorporated community in Tate County, Mississippi, United States.
 Savage is located approximately 5 mi north of Sarah and 16 mi west of Senatobia along Mississippi highways 3 and 4.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Marks, 28 mi to the south.